cncf-tags/green-reviews-tooling/docs/proposals/proposal-trigger-and-deploy.md

 ## Summary

 This proposal focuses on automating the Green Reviews pipeline for Falco by defining a trigger mechanism, involving the Falco team in the implementation, deploying Falco using Flux, and testing the deployment process.
 In future the pipeline will support more CNCF projects as they are onboarded.

 The proposal also includes considerations for a phased implementation of the automation, starting with manual triggering followed by automation via a webhook.

 ## Motivation

 To automate the trigger of Falco deployment when upstream aka origin repo creates an event.
-We will then deploy the benchmarking workfload for the project, in this case Falco.
+We will then deploy the benchmarking workload for the project, in this case Falco.

 ### Goals

+- For adding *new projects* in our SCI benchmarking pipeline
+  - **They** need to specify what their benchmarking pipeline looks like aka script to be used
+  - **They** need to define any specific requirement for the project during the benchmark
+  - **They** need to trigger our pipeline when a relase happens in their project
+  - **They** need to help in setting up the configurations required to enable benchmarking job manifests in **Our** repo
+  - **We** need to give permission to call out *green-reviews* GitHub action
+  - **Our** GitHub actions will look for manifests or other resources to deploy the benchmarking job
+- We need to make evaluation of SCI score **independent** irrespective of projects
+- Our Current Sub-Goals aka current plan to accomplish
   - Trigger GitHub Action workflow in green-reviews-tooling repo when Falco needs to be tested
   - Ask Falco team to implement the trigger
   - Deploy correct version of Falco in GitHub Action using Flux
   - Test the deployment via the Falco trigger

 ### Non-Goals